simshard/sykes/README.md

 Pagination not finished
 code is very procedural but I would have extracted pagination code to a class if i had  finished

-bookings/ date  NOT BETWEEN solution is not working
+bookings/ date  NOT BETWEEN solution is not working and other minor bugs

+UPDATE sunday added pdosearch.php - a version  using PDO to create a prepared statement